Mounika-Routhu/Technical-stuff/Interview questions/CI CD.md

 Goes a step further — automatically deploys to production after passing tests, without manual approval.

 1. In meta- we use diff - where CI/CD is integrated
-2. In General - Jenkins, newly came GitHub actions
+2. In General - Jenkins or GitHub actions(newly came)